aadaa-fgtaa/aadaa-fgtaa.github.io/content/optionally.md

 # Dangers of Hold c => c

-Playing with the implementation, I found some interesting case: what do you think would ghc say if we would write incorrect version of `tryShow` like this
+Playing with the implementation, I found an interesting case: what do you think would ghc say if we would write incorrect version of `tryShow` like this:

 ```haskell
 tryShow :: forall a .
 Optionally (Show a) => a -> String